Data Processing Agreement

 2.3.1 Authorization Concepts

-• Changes to the code only according to the dual control principle (merge requests)
+• Changes to code exclusively according to the dual-control principle via GitLab Merge Requests with Branch Protection.

 2.4 Transfer Control